The American alligator is classified as Lower Risk/least concern on the IUCN Red List of Threatened Species.

 Hatchlings mostly feed on invertebrates such as insects, insect larvae, snails, spiders, and worms.

-Historically, hunting and habitat loss have decimated alligator populations throughout their range, and whether the species would survive was in doubt.
+Historically, hunting and habitat loss had decimated alligator populations throughout their range.
 However, the species has made a remarkable recovery.
-Due to strict conservation measures, and extensive research, it is no longer endangered except in scattered areas of its range.
-Hunting is allowed in some states, but is heavily controlled.
+Due to strict conservation measures beginning in the 1960s, and extensive research, it is no longer an endangered species.
+Most US states that have wild alligator populations permit a short hunting season with careful controls in place to limit the numbers taken.
+Alligator farms have been an essential part of the conservation solution, with sustainable use being the foundation of such programs.
 The greatest threat is currently destruction of habitat due to human encroachment.

 Main conservation threats: Habitat destruction and degradation